 - 1. That Cabinet declares the parcel of Housing land shown at Appendix A as surplus to Council requirements. - 2.
 That authority is given to the Head of Housing and Building Services to dispose of the land shown on the plan at Appendix A under the 32-34 of the Housing Act 1985 subject to compliance with the relevant legislative provisions, any statutory consents required and Recommendations 3-5 below. - 3.
-That authority is delegated to the Monitoring Officer/Head of Legal and Democratic Services to give notice and advertise the proposed intention to dispose of the land shown on the plan at Appendix A in accordance with s123 (2A) of the Local Government Act 1972. - 4.
-That, if any objections are received as a result of the advertisement process referred to in recommendation 3, these objections will be reported back to Cabinet for consideration. - 5.
-That subject to no objections being received as referred to in 4 above, delegated authority be granted to the Director of Environment and Housing Services, and in consultation with the Cabinet Member for Housing and Building Services, and Head of Finance / Operational Manager Financial Services to agree the appropriate terms and conditions for disposal of the parcel of land. - 6.
-That the Council relies on Consent E of the General Consents for the Disposal of Houses and Land 1994 made under the Housing Act 1985 for the disposal in order to comply with the relevant legislative provisions and any statutory consents required. - 7.
-That the Monitoring Officer/Head of Legal and Democratic Services be authorised to prepare, complete and execute the required legal documentation to formalise any disposal subject to Recommendations 3-5 above.
+That delegated authority be granted to the Director of Environment and Housing Services, and in consultation with the Cabinet Member for Housing and Building Services, and Head of Finance to agree the appropriate terms and conditions for disposal of the parcel of land. - 4.
+That the Council relies on Consent E of the General Consents for the Disposal of Houses and Land 1994 made under the Housing Act 1985 for the disposal in order to comply with the relevant legislative provisions and any statutory consents required. - 5.
+That the Monitoring Officer/Head of Legal and Democratic Services be authorised to prepare, complete and execute the required legal documentation to formalise any disposal subject to Recommendations above.